ietf-ccamp-wg/draft-ietf-ccamp-mw-topo-yang/draft-ietf-ccamp-mw-topo-yang.md

 {: numbered="false"}
 # Acknowledgments
-   This document was prepared using kramdown
+   This document was prepared using kramdown (thanks Martin Thomson).

-   The authors would like to thank Tom Petch for his review.
+   The authors would like to thank Tom Petch and Éric Vyncke for their reviews.